chhaylatte/StraitJacket/README.md

 Total Characters/StraitJacket | 1 | 2.4 | 2.6 | 4.9 | 2.9 | 0.9

 ### StraitJacket
-Adding views is trivial with a single method call and that act creates a list of all items involved as well as provides big picture view of what the layout should look like.
-It's also very simple to use custom spacing between views when using the convenience chain method.
+StraitJacket is designed to be very direct and concise.
+Each method call already shows the intent of each line as the chaining pattern puts each method name right in the front, allowing highly skimmable code.
+The API purposefully avoids using anchor connections to reduce errors and opts to use its own methods to fill in the fine details.
+Adding views is trivial with a single method call and at the same time creates a list of all items in the layout.
+Using spacing as needed can provide the big picture view of what the intended layout should look like.
+It's also very simple to specify custom spacing between views using the chain method.
+Functionality to turn off constraints is built right into the the Restraint system and does not require the developer to store the constraints, just the Restraint object.
 ```swift
 // Layout: 24 lines, 676 characters uncondensed
 lazy var defaultRestraint: Restraint = {